-Note that your scholarship application will only be processed after you have submitted your application for admission via Leiden University’s online application portal (uSis) and paid the application fee.
+Note that your scholarship application will only be processed after you have submitted your application for admission and your scholarship application via Leiden University’s online application portal (uSis), and have paid the application fee.

 Candidates for the scholarship are selected by the Admission Board of the programme and the organisation providing the scholarship.
-Scholarship decisions will be announced on 3 May 2021.
+Scholarship decisions will be announced in the first week of May 2023.

 The Children’s Rights Scholarship 1 is a private scholarship.